Gettysburg is a popular tourist destination, so a common question is “When is the best time to visit Gettysburg?”

 Summer Is One Of The Best Times To Visit Gettysburg

-Some people think the summer months are the best times to visit the Gettysburg battlefield for a number of reasons.
+Many people think the summer months of June, July and August make the best time to visit the Gettysburg battlefield for a number of reasons.

 Temperatures range from the low 60s to mid-80s and can go well up into the 90s in July and the first part of August.

-Many visitors are not aware of how hot and humid that Gettysburg can be.
+Many visitors, however, are not aware of how hot and humid Gettysburg can be.
 The high humidity can make it very uncomfortable for those who do not tolerate heat well (like me), so make sure you stay hydrated and wear comfortable, light clothing.

 For those who don’t mind crowds and warm weather, the summer months are jam-packed with special events and opportunities to witness history.